johnrachuy/bet_shalom/README.md

 lower left of the create lesson plan page.
 Upon pressing this button a finder window appears allowing the user to select the file they wish to add to the lesson plan.
-![Home View](/public/images/bet_shalom_file_upload.png?raw=true "Optional Title") Pressing the upload button brings that selected file into the lesson plan placing that file/image just under they lesson plan text area.
+![Home View](/public/images/bet_shalom_file_upload.png?raw=true "Optional Title") Pressing the upload file button brings that selected file into the lesson plan placing that file/image just under the lesson plan text area.
 ![Home View](/public/images/bet_shalom_lesson_photo.png?raw=true "Optional Title")